ImageMagick/Usage-Markdown/layers/index.md

 A common mis-use of the "`-flatten`" operator is to [Remove Transparency](../masking/#remove) from an image.
 That is to get rid of any transparency that an image may have, but overlaying it on the background color.
-However this will not work when multiple images are involved as as such no longer recommended.
+However this will not work when multiple images are involved and, as such, is no longer recommended.

 ### Mosaic - Canvas Expanding {#mosaic}